basis-company/sharded-queue.py/README.md

         '''
 ```
 ## Deduplication
 There is an optional if_not_exists flag.
-When you use it request will be registered only if not persent in a queue
+If it is set, request will be registered only if not persent in a queue
 ```py
 await queue.register(SycBucket, Bucket(7756527), if_not_exists=True)
 await queue.register(SycBucket, Bucket(7756527), if_not_exists=True)